-3.10.1.
+- 3.10.1.
 The Trust has a robust system for appraising staff performance at all levels and functions within the organisation.
-The annual appraisal is a yearly plan developed between the member of staff and the line manager and/or supervisor.
+The annual appraisal is a yearly plan developed between the member of staff and the line manager.
 The action plan reflects learning and development needs for the year ahead and provides a platform to address concerns over competence and confidence.
-Appraisal should be part of management and clinical supervision and this in turn is reflected in requirements for staff who hold a professional registration (for example, with the HCPC).

-- 3.10.2.
-Certain grades/types of staff have non-clinical time in their job plans to undertake governance and other activities.
-These are defined in documents such as the Advanced Paramedic Practitioner toolkits, specific policy, national policy/guidance, or job description. - 3.10.3.
+Appraisal should be part of management and clinical supervision and this in turn is reflected in requirements for staff who hold a professional registration (for example, with the HCPC). - 3.10.2.
+Certain grades/types of staff are entitled to protected training time as defined in specific policy, national policy/guidance, or job description. - 3.10.3.
 Staff are required to understand the standards of clinical care required as either terms of their continued employment and/or prescribed through a professional regulator. - 3.10.4.
-Where ongoing competency in clinical practice is a requirement of a role, or a professional registration is a requirement of a role, there are no concessions made where clinical practice may not be part of the day-to-day role (i.e., Response Capable Manager).
+Where competent clinical practice is a requirement of a role, or a professional registration is a requirement of a role, there are no concessions made where clinical practice may not be part of the day-to-day role (i.e., Response Capable Manager).
 All staff must remain competent at the clinical grade they work at.